-Are there any gaps in information available (e.g. evidence) so that a complete assessment of different impacts is not possible?
-Yes the Strategy.
-Howe some gaps in data race and religion ar assess opportunitie groups as part of its review improvement regarding these groups as part of the second strategies.
-In response to the information be carried out: on provided above e please p rovide a set of proposed action inc luding any consultation that is going to Planned Actions Timeframe Success Measure Responsible Officer Review of health and wellbeing and protected characteristic data in relation to physical activity Annual Annual reporting of insight to inform future plan and strategy development Head of Communities and Leisure Assess opportunities for local engagement with certain groups as part of the Council's Equality Framework delivery Annual Annual reporting of insight to inform future plan and strategy development Head of Communities and Leisure
+Are there any gaps in inform (e.g. evidence) so that a cor assessment of different import possible? nplete acts is not Yes /e please pr rovide a set of the Strategy.
+Howe some gaps in data in race and religion and assess opportunitie groups as part of its review improvement regarding these groups on findings have been used to inform ever, this assessment recognises in relation to gender reassignment, ad belief.
+The Council will continually s for local engagement with certain s Equality Framework delivery and its in national physical activity data sups. uding any consultation that is going to Planned Actions Timeframe Success Measure Responsible Officer Review of health and wellbeing and protected characteristic data in relation to physical activity Annual Annual reporting of insight to inform future plan and strategy development Head of Communities and Leisure Assess opportunities for local engagement with certain groups as part of the Council's Equality Framework delivery Annual Annual reporting of insight to inform future plan and strategy development Head of Communities and Leisure

 Authorisation and Review

 Completing Officer Lance Juby, Head of Communities and Leisure

 Authorising Director Francesca Whyley, Interim Director

-Date 18 October 2023
+Date 25 April 2024

-Review date ( if applicable) 18 October 2024
+Review date (if applicable) 18 October 2024